Pavan123kmp/Open_source_physical_design/README.md

 * VSDFlow - Installs Yosys, Magic, OpenTimer, OpenSTA and some other supporting tools
 * OpenLANE Build Scripts - Install all required OpenROAD and some supporting tools

+# Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK